eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.6.6 PID or attestation deletion

-In case the User no longer wants to retain a specific PID or attestation in their Wallet Instance, the User can delete it.
-If the PID Provider or Attestation Provider issued multiple attestations that have the same content and are valid, the Wallet Instance deletes them all.
+In case the User no longer wants to retain a specific PID or attestation in their Wallet Unit, the User can delete it.
+If the PID Provider or Attestation Provider issued multiple attestations that have the same content and are valid, the Wallet Unit deletes them all.
 Deleting a PID or an attestation also means that the WSCD destroys the cryptographic key material associated with that PID or attestation.
-Before deleting the PID or attestation and the cryptographic keys, the (WSCD used by the) Wallet Instance must authenticate the User.
+Before deleting the PID or attestation and the cryptographic keys, the (WSCD used by the) Wallet Unit must authenticate the User.

 ## 7 Security and Data Protection